Andy-Big/Marlin_FB_Reborn_Old/README.md

 3. Turn off the printer, insert a memory card into it, turn on the printer.
 4. Within 10-15 seconds, the printer should update the firmware.
 The update process is shown on the display.
 5. At the first firmware update from the standard system, after loading, it can automatically switch to the touch-display calibration mode.

+## WiFi setup
+Unfortunately, the WiFi setting (hotspot name and password) has not been implemented yet.
+To set up WiFi, you need to do it in the native firmware (from MKS), after which you can update to this firmware.
+The settings will be saved.

+## History
+### 10.28.2021
+**v1.2**
+- **added WiFi support (based on Sergey's sources - https://github.com/Sergey1560)**
+- **added firmware options for MKS Robin Nano S V1.3 and MKS Robin Nano V1.2**
+- minor edits for driving modes
+- added a counter of the filament spent in the process of the task, it is displayed in the progress bar after the percentage of the task completion
+- added display of touch panel calibration values ​​by command M503
+- the maximum values ​​in the sliders of the digital parameters are limited

 ## History
 ### 10.26.2021